 Midlands Christian Fellowship

 Bob and Gabi McFarland pastor the Midlands Christian Fellowship.
 There is a service for the deaf at All Nations Centre one Sunday a month at 3:00pm.
-Each Sunday at 10:30am we attend the hearing church for worship and hearing the Word of God, both of which are interpreted for God wants us to serve among the Body of Jesus.
-There is also a deaf cell group meeting in the locality mid-week.
+Each Sunday at 10:30am we attend the hearing church for worship and hearing the Word of God, both the worship and the message are interpreted.
+There is also a deaf cell group which meets in the locality mid-week.
 Click here to visit the MCF website

 "Bob is originally from Belfast, Northern Ireland.
 God called him to move to England, where he met and married Gabi, who is originally from Germany.
 They are both deaf and communicate in British Sign Language.
 They are pastors of Midlands Christian Fellowship involving with the church ministry to deaf and hearing people with the help of interpreters.
 They also are responsible for pastoral work among other deaf groups in the Midlands, UK and abroad.
 Bob is an international speaker.
 Their passion is to see deaf people released into their full relationship with Father, Jesus and Holy Spirit.”

-There are interpreters available for those who are deaf and use BSL so those that are deaf are able to hear the Word of God.
-Deaf worshippers lead as well as hearing worshippers in front of a semi circle of people.
+There are both deaf and hearing interpreters available who use BSL so those that are deaf can hear the Word of God.
 There are also monthly deaf services led by deaf speakers using BSL.
 You are welcome to join with those who are interested in hearing the Word of God in BSL.